aws-samples/cfn101-workshop/content/advanced/hooks/lambda-hooks/deploy-lambda-function-for-hook/index.md

    ![lambda-deploy.png](/static/advanced/hook/lambda-deploy.png "lambda-deploy")
 3. The function is now live and ready to be tested.

-#### Step 4: (Optional) Review Lambda Function
+#### Step 4: Review Lambda Function

-Before we dive into mock testing the lambda function let's review what this lambda function is doing.
+Before we dive into  testing the lambda function let's review what this lambda function is doing.

 To navigate to the Lambda function code: